matloff/omsi/README.md

   * **DESCRIPTION**:  Required.
 The lines that follow will contain instructions to students, which would normally go on the front page of a printed exam, say "You will have 50 minutes for this exam."
  .
-The students will be able to view it by clicking the **Description**
+The students will be able to view it by clicking the **CLICK HERE FIRST**
     button in the menu.
   * **QUESTION**:  Have one of these lines for each exam problem.
 For problems involving code, directions for compiling or running the